 Whenever I get a pile of crumbs, I do some more work on my QAYG hexies.
 The card stock templates I made weren't bad, but they were getting a little worn.
 I didn't realize how much I'd use them.
 I needed something that could take the abuse.

-I have pieces of plexiglas, leftover from when I had to chew-proof the bars of the guinea pig cage.
+I have pieces of plexiglass, leftover from when I had to chew-proof the bars of the guinea pig cage.
 Luckily, my current pair aren't as industrious as past guinea pigs.
-I had success cutting the plexiglas to fit the cage, so I decided to try making two hexagrams with them.
+I had success cutting the plexiglass to fit the cage, so I decided to try making two hexagrams with them.

 Monday, March 21, 2016